 Roger Federer breezed into the fourth round of the Miami Open with a straight-sets defeat of Filip Krajinovic.

-The fourth seed came from a break down to win the opening set and went on to move into the last 16 with a 7-5 6-3 victory.
+The fourth seed came from a break down to win the opening set and went on to move into the last 16 with a 7-5 6-3 victory on Monday.

 Federer needed three sets to defeat qualifier Radu Albot in the second round, but never looked like going the distance again once he overcame a shaky start.

 The 20-time grand slam winner struck 35 winners to leave an expectant crowd marvelling at his mastery and will take on Daniil Medvedev or Reilly Opelka in round four.